 - Neurology residents also rotate on the services

 Outpatient Clinic Experience

 - One half day of continuity clinic per week

 - Ability to work with core faculty throughout the year

 An interactive 30 – 60 minute review of instructive cases seen in the EMG laboratory emphasizing clinical and electrodiagnostic teaching points.

-Clinical Neurophysiology EMG Conference (11 AM Friday)
+Clinical Neurophysiology & Neuromuscular EMG Conference (10 AM – 12 PM Friday)